 The PAGE Awards screenwriting contest was designed to bridge that gap – giving new screenwriters the opportunity to get their scripts into the hands of top industry professionals, while also serving as a much-needed resource for Hollywood producers, agents, and studio execs who are searching for talented new writers and exciting new material to produce.

 OUR ADMINISTRATIVE TEAM

 Kristin began her film career as an assistant and script reader at Davis Entertainment, and since that time, she has consulted, collaborated, and developed screenplays with dozens of writers, producers, and production companies.
 Kristin also has extensive experience in production, and she has served as a Producer, Line Producer, and UPM on a wide range of independent features, original sitcom pilots, award-winning short films, TV commercials, and videos.
-She currently has several feature projects in development, including several PAGE Award-winning scripts.
+She currently has a variety of feature film projects in development, including several PAGE Award-winning scripts.
 Kristin is a graduate of Northwestern University.
 She is a member of the Producers Guild of America and the Directors Guild of America.